To qualify for EAA's Sport Pilot Academy, you must:

 Class Size and Faculty

 Our certified flight instructors were hand-selected and trained for this program.
-They are dedicated to your training, in flight and on the ground, so if you have questions or need some additional time, you’ll get it without paying extra.
-The class size is limited to six students, with a maximum of two students per instructor to ensure the highest levels of quality instruction and focused attention.
+They are dedicated to your training, in flight and academically, so if you have questions or need additional time, you'll get it without paying extra.
+The class size is limited to four students, with a maximum of two students per instructor.
+This ensures the highest levels of quality instruction and focused attention.

 The "Only in Oshkosh" Experience